Grammy Awards 2018 nominees and show information

 How can I watch the 60th Grammy Awards?

-Comedian James Corden of “The Late Late Show with James Corden” will host the Grammys.
-He also hosted the awards show in 2017.

-Pop singers Lady Gaga and P!nk, rapper Childish Gambino and country group Little Big Town are among the artists slated to perform, according to the Recording Academy.
+Pop singers Lady Gaga and Pink, rapper Childish Gambino and country group Little Big Town are among the artists slated to perform.
 Broadway stars Patti LuPone and Ben Platt are also expected to take the stage.

-Before the Grammys, “Entertainment Tonight” hosts Kevin Frazier and Nancy O'Dell, together with “ET" correspondent Keltie Knight, will host the one-hour "GRAMMY Red Carpet Live," which will start at 6:30 p.m.
-ET, according to a press release.
+Some of the others who have been announced include pop star Bruno Mars, rapper Cardi B and artists Luis Fonsi and Daddy Yankee.

 Who has the most nominations?

-Jay-Z, who is up for Album of the Year, Record of the Year, Song of the Year, Best Rap Performance, Best Rap/Sung Performance, Best Rap Song, Best Rap Album and Best Music Video.
+Jay-Z is up for eight awards: Album of the Year, Record of the Year, Song of the Year, Best Rap Performance, Best Rap/Sung Performance, Best Rap Song, Best Rap Album and Best Music Video.

-Kendrick Lamar and Bruno Mars have 7 and 6 nominations, respectively.
-Childish Gambino, Khalid, No I.D. and SZA all have 5 nods each.
+Kendrick Lamar and Bruno Mars have seven and six nominations, respectively.
+Childish Gambino, Khalid, No I.D. and SZA all have five each.

 JAY-Z LEADS GRAMMY NOMINATIONS WITH 8